Pathoschild/smapi-mod-dump/source/~atravita-mods/MoreFertilizers/MoreFertilizers/README.md

 ![Header image](docs/fertilizers.jpg)

-This mod adds eleven new fertilizers, including some with quite unique effects.
+This mod adds a bunch of new fertilizers, including some with quite unique effects.
 See the table for details.

 ## Install